faytey/Clinex/README.md

 ### Voting on a Proposal

 Members can vote for their favourite proposal by clicking the [Vote proposal](https://clinexapp.vercel.app/governance) tab on the website

+### View vote on a proposal
+A member can view the number of votes on a proposal by clicking on the [view number of votes](https://clinexapp.vercel.app/governance) tab on the website. input the vote id and click on submit to see the number of votes

 ## Contributors